alipoosti/FinData/README.md

 - Add additional FinDoc samples under tests and point demos to them.
 - Add new calculators in [`utils/utility.py`](utils/utility.py:1) and wire them into the agents.
 - Expand tests and capture outputs in the Example outputs section above.
+- Use better confidence score metrics.

 ## 📝 Notes

 - Using larger models will reduce the change of miscalculations.
+- With approach 1, there is always a risk that LLM generates wrong outputs almost every time and then confidence score would be *misleadingly* high.
 - For production use, prefer the extract-then-calculate approach for numerical reliability.